 2.6.5.
 Chemical Materials

 Equipment that may be contaminated with chemical hazards is to be decontaminated by laboratory staff prior to MSU Surplus Store & Recycling Center pickup.
 Once decontaminated, laboratory staff must remove hazard warning labels and attach a completed Equipment Release Form.
-MSU Surplus Store & Recycling Center will not accept equipment that is marked with hazard warning labels and/or does not have a completed Equipment Release Form attached to it.
+MSU Surplus Store & Recycling Center will not accept equipment that is marked with hazard warning labels, has not been decontaminated and/or does not have a completed Equipment Release Form attached to it.

 Laminar flow/clean benches must be surface decontaminated by laboratory staff prior to pick up by MSU Surplus Store & Recycling Center.
 Once decontaminated, laboratory staff must attach a completed Equipment Release Form.
 MSU Surplus Store & Recycling Center will not accept a laminar flow/clean bench without the attached Equipment Release Form.